xynerorias/Seed-Shortage/README.md

   - Fantasy Crops
   - Farmer to Florist

-As said previously, while these are the mods it synergizes with, Seed Shortage is still compatible with other seed-adding mods.
-For more information on mods compatibility, see the Nexus page.
+As said previously, while these are the mods it synergizes with, Seed Shortage is still compatible with other seed mods.
+For more information on mods compatibility, go to the Nexus page.
 The content pack replacing some dialogues and strings has also some synergies but those mods are not required.

 <h3>Vanilla Version</h3>